I invite you today to look at the negativity bias: this is a very important concept, and I bet you are probably familiar with it already.

 There is a famous experiment that has been conducted on 60 business teams and showed that negativity bias is bad for team performance.

 What researchers did was analyze team conversations and behaviours while they were preparing their annual strategic plan.
-Then they classified the teams according to their performance based on some business metrics and compared low-performing teams with high performing teams.
+Then they classified the teams according to their performance based on business metrics and compared low-performing teams with high-performing ones.

 What they found was striking: the ratio of positive to negative statements was below 1 in low-performing teams and was up to 6 in high-performing ones.

-Moreover, members of low performing teams asked almost no questions, while those of high performing teams had an even balance between asking questions and advocating for their own points of view.
+Moreover, members of low-performing teams asked almost no questions, while those of high-performing teams had an even balance between asking questions and advocating for their own points of view.
+The research led to the concept of the Losada ratio.

-This research led to the concept of the Losada ratio: in business relationships, the ratio between positive and negative statements should be over 3 to 1 to ensure high-performance.
-This means that if I say something negative to my team member, and 3 positive things during a performance review conversation, we are not on positive.
-We just went back to neutral.
+Thus, within business relationships, the ratio between positive and negative statements should be over 3 to 1 to ensure high performance.
+This means that if I say one negative remark and 3 positives, we are not on plus, we are on neutral ground.

 Magda.